Momentum Multi-Marginal Schr\"odinger Bridge Matching: Experiments

 \section{Experiments}

-We evaluate the performance of 3MSBM on synthetic and real-world trajectory inference tasks, such as Lotka-Volterra, ocean current in the Gulf of Mexico, single-cell sequencing, and the Beijing air quality data.
-We compare against state-of-the-art methods explicitly designed to incorporate multi-marginal settings, such Deep Momentum Multi-Marginal Schrödinger Bridge (DMSB;\cite{chen2023deep}), Schrodinger Bridge with Iterative Reference Refinement (SBIRR; \cite{shen2024multi}), smooth Schrodinger Bridges (smoothSB; \cite{hong2025trajectory}), and Multi-Marginal Flow Matching (MMFM; \cite{rohbeckmodeling}).
+We empirically validate the computational and performance benefits of our method.
+The simulation-free training scheme of our algorithm suggests that we avoid costly numerical simulations and approximation errors, consistent with benefits observed by prior matching methods \citep{shi2023diffusion, liu2024gsbm}.
+For this reason, our algorithm is capable of preserving high scalability while maintaining accuracy, as demonstrated in the experiments below.
+We evaluate the performance of 3MSBM on synthetic and real-world trajectory inference tasks, such as Lotka-Volterra (Sec. \ref{sec:lv}), ocean current in the Gulf of Mexico (Sec. \ref{sec:gom}), single-cell sequencing (Sec. \ref{sec:scs}), and the Beijing air quality data (Sec. \ref{sec:baq}).
+We compare against state-of-the-art methods explicitly designed to incorporate multi-marginal settings, such Deep Momentum Multi-Marginal Schrödinger Bridge (DMSB; \cite{chen2023deep}), Schrodinger Bridge with Iterative Reference Refinement (SBIRR; \cite{shen2024multi}), smooth Schrodinger Bridges (smoothSB; \cite{hong2025trajectory}), and Multi-Marginal Flow Matching (MMFM; \cite{rohbeckmodeling}), and against one additional Neural ODE-based method: MIOFlow \citep{huguet2022manifold}, using the same metric in all datasets: the Sliced Wasserstein Distance (SWD).
+Additional results for these tasks—with more metrics and baselines—are provided in Appendix~\ref{sec:app_exp}.

 \end{minipage}

 \end{figure}